Odisha Liveable Habitat Mission

 Subsequently, Foster developed this concept with the Foundation and shared his visions with Mr. Ratan Tata at an early stage.
 The outcome, seven years later, is a series of slum regeneration projects in the Indian province of Odisha through a collaboration between the Norman Foster Foundation and Tata Trusts, working together with the provincial government.

-Part of the concept is the distribution of land rights to slum dwellers.
+A vital aspect of this project is to distribute the land rights to slum dwellers.
 At a ceremony in Odisha in spring 2018, Norman Foster alongside the Honourable Chief Minister Shri Naveen Patnaik and Ratan Tata handed out certificates of ownership to slum dwellers to start the process of transformation.
-The Foundation team is already actively involved with local communities.
 Because of its immediate time scale, this group of projects is rooted in existing technologies.

 The NFF team established a presence in the region and worked with the separate interest groups in the settlements on a bottom-up approach to identify their aspirations in terms of public space, facilities, landscaping, buildings and infrastructure.
 Through this process of consultations, exhibitions and town hall—style meetings, a consensus was reached on planning.
 Within the space of not much more than a year, the implementation of the master plan was well underway with the paving of new routes, public spaces and playgrounds.
 Vital works on the infrastructure for sanitation and power were also started.

 At this point, early in the year, the implications of COVID-19 were beginning to be felt globally and in India.
 Given the gravity of the situation, Tata Trusts decided to concentrate its activities nationwide in combating the pandemic and, given the risks of infection, the NFF team likewise discontinued its involvement.